While Sheepadoodles make great family pets, there are several reasons why someone might not want to get a Sheepadoodle.

 Solution: You can always adopt a dog from a doodle rescue if you’d like to provide a home for an adult Sheepadoodle and save on the initial cost!

 Sheepadoodles are generally a non-shedding dog and need to be combed and brushed often!

-If you want to keep your Sheepadoodle’s hair long, you will need to set aside roughly 30 minutes per day to brush, comb and groom your Sheepie.
+If you want to keep your Sheepadoodle’s hair long, you will need to set aside roughly 30 minutes every other day (or even daily) to brush, comb and groom your Sheepie.

 This is done to prevent the hair from matting.
 Mats can be very painful and unfortunately, groomers are often wary of doodles as their owners often bring them in full of mats.